hellohaptik/docs_haptik/docs/agent-chat/agent-reports.md

 17. **Agent Resolution Time (without queue and wait time)**

-    Total time chat was pinned to this specific agent in `hh:mm:ss` format.
+    Total time conversation was pinned to this specific agent in `hh:mm:ss` format.
 This excludes the time in pending and waiting state for this user engagement

 18. **Queue Time**

-    Total time a chat was in queued state before getting assigned to a specific agent in `hh:mm:ss` format
+    Total time a conversation was in queued state before getting assigned to a specific agent in `hh:mm:ss` format.
+This is the sum of all Queue Times this conversation engagement was in before it got closed

 19. **Wait Time**

-    Total time chat was in waiting state before getting assigned to a specific agent in `hh:mm:ss` format
+    Total time conversation was in waiting state before getting assigned to a specific agent in `hh:mm:ss` format.
+It is the sum of all waiting times the chat was in before it got closed

 20. **Closing Category** or [Chat Disposition Reason](https://docs.haptik.ai/agent-chat/claiming-and-closing#chat-disposition)

-    Disposition reason selected by the agent while closing the chat
+    Disposition reason selected by the agent while closing the conversation

 21. **Closing Sub-category** or [Chat Disposition Sub-Reason](https://docs.haptik.ai/agent-chat/claiming-and-closing#chat-disposition)